okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-overview/index.md

 There are three major kinds of authentication that you can perform with Okta:

 - The [Authentication API](/docs/reference/api/authn/) controls access to your Okta org and applications.
 It provides operations to authenticate users, perform multi-factor enrollment and verification, recover forgotten passwords, and unlock accounts.
-It is the underlying API that the Okta Sign-in Widget and Auth JS use under the hood.
+It is the underlying API that both the Okta Sign-in Widget and Auth JS use under the hood.
 - The [OAuth 2.0](/docs/reference/api/oidc/) protocol controls authorization to access a protected resource, like your web app, native app, or API service.
 - The [OpenID Connect](/docs/reference/api/oidc/) protocol is built on the OAuth 2.0 protocol and helps authenticate users and convey information about them.
 It is also more opinionated than plain OAuth 2.0, for example in its scope definitions.

 If you would like to work with the Okta API and control user access to Okta, then you should use [the Authentication API](/docs/reference/api/authn/).

 If you are interested in controlling access to your own application, then use the OAuth 2.0 and OpenID Connect (OIDC) protocols.
-The OAuth 2.0 protocol will allow you to delegate authorization, while the OIDC protocol will allow you retrieve and store authentication information about your end-users.
+The OAuth 2.0 protocol enables you to delegate authorization, while the OIDC protocol enables you to retrieve and store authentication information about your end-users.
 The Okta Authentication Guide is intended to help you figure out how to implement and use OAuth 2.0 and OIDC with Okta.

 ### Authentication API